mbabynames search ✿

 Thalia Faye

-"noble and strong" (Thalia) meets "fairy, loyalty" (Faye).
+"to flourish" (Thalia) meets "fairy, loyalty" (Faye).
 The combination reads as complete.
 Neither name overshadows the other.
 Faye starts with a soft F, which glides naturally from Thalia's ending.

 Thalia Kate